 Our Lady of Guadalupe had been a witness to the fall of the pagan Roman Empire.
 Later she witnessed the fall of Muslim Spain at the end of the Spanish Reconquest.
 When no one knew that the Modern Age was just starting, she took Mexico from the Stone Age to Modernity in one single generation; and she moved Spain from being a backward corner of Europe to be a worldwide empire.

-Obviously we cannot devote this book to compare the whole of the Spanish and Aztec cultures as they stood in the early 16th century; instead we will concentrate on certain details that will be very useful later to understand the message delivered by Our Lady of Guadalupe to Juan Diego and his contemporaries.
+Obviously we cannot devote this book to compare the whole of the Spanish and Aztec cultures as they stood in the early 16th century; instead, we will concentrate on certain details that will be very useful later to understand the message delivered by Our Lady of Guadalupe to Juan Diego and his contemporaries.
 Like a diamond that assumes different colors and shapes as light hits its many facets, the message of Our Lady of Guadalupe presents itself to many cultures revealing the same truths with force and precision.
 In my understanding that is a hidden miracle, perhaps one of the greatest ever performed by the Virgin Mary.

 The mythical foundation of Tenochtitlan

 There are many different versions of the foundation of Tenochtitlan although one can gather some essentials containing the basic symbolic elements.
 We are interested in looking at the images transmitted from generation to generation.
-The truth about foundation of the great city of Tenochtitlan or the real story of Quetzalcoatl will never be known for certain but we are not looking for a mere chronicle; we want to enter to the extent possible into the mind of a unique nation.
-Mexico participated in a real clash of civilizations; knowing how they formulated their myths will give us valuable insight to understand later how the miraculous image of Guadalupe was able to communicate with the people of Mexico with such effectiveness and immediacy.
+The truth about the foundation of the great city of Tenochtitlan or the real story of Quetzalcoatl will never be known for certain but we are not looking for a mere chronicle; we want to enter to the extent possible into the mind of a unique nation.
+Mexico participated in a real clash of civilizations; knowing how they formulated their myths will give us valuable insight on how the miraculous image of Guadalupe was able to communicate with the people of Mexico with such effectiveness and immediacy.

-In general the story begins in Aztlan, the ancestral land of the Mexica people.
+In general, the story begins in Aztlan, the ancestral land of the Mexica people.
 There various hostile groups surrounded them.
 Copil, the adult son of a sorceress learns from his mother that the demon Huitzilopochtli had disrespected her gravely.
 Copil promised to avenge that offense.
 Copil knew that the Mexica warriors – the people of Huitzilopochtli – were congregated in the heights of Chapultepec and so he began to discredit them maliciously with the surrounding nations breeding distrust among them.

 Giving credit to the words of Copil the neighboring tribes began to prepare for war with the object of exterminating the Mexicas.
 Copil proceeded to climb to a hill near a lake to watch from there the destruction of his enemies.
 While he was there Huitzilopochtli, very indignant, called his priests and told them to go to that hill where they would find Copil the traitor waiting patiently for the destruction of the Mexica people.
 The priests ambushed the traitor, killed him and extracted his heart that was later presented to Huitzilopochtli.
 The god then ordered one of his servants to throw the heart of his perfidious enemy in the lake.
 The priests did so and from that moment a cactus grew from the thorny heart of Copil.

-Archeologists have established that Mexico was inhabited before the arrival of the Mexicas by peoples that colonized the area of Tlatelolco north of Tenochtitlan.
+Archaeologists have established that Mexico was inhabited before the arrival of the Mexicas by peoples that colonized the area of Tlatelolco north of Tenochtitlan.
 When the Mexicas arrived they conquered the territories around the valley gradually draining vast marsh areas they settled and exploited.
 Tenochtitlan eventually became a city-state forming a powerful alliance with Texcoco and Tlacopan.

 The Mexicas grew powerful in that unassailable place deftly maintaining control over the surrounding populations.
-In their view the sun god was blessing them by being reborn every day.
+In their view, the sun god was blessing them by being reborn every day.

 To this day the eagle above the cactus holding the serpent is the most enduring symbol of Mexico.
-The eagle represents the raising sun while the serpent – formerly the symbol of the wisdom of Quetzalcoatl – became a symbol of evil.
+The eagle represents the rising sun while the serpent – formerly the symbol of the wisdom of Quetzalcoatl – became a symbol of evil.
 The new Christian destiny of the ancient nation was now to fight on the side of good against evil.